Authorization

 pluv.io uses JWTs to authorize access to rooms on a new connection.
 To generate a JWT, you will need to setup an authentication endpoint to determine if the user should have access to the room.

-The examples below will use express, but so long as you can create an http endpoint that can return text responses, these should still be relevant.
+The examples below will use hono, but so long as you can create an http endpoint that can return text responses, the documentation below should still be relevant.

 Enable authorization on io